 Many of them continue to battle a frustrating cycle of hit-or-miss results.
 Others quit altogether.

-This isn’t your typical “how-to” guide.
-I’m not going to recycle the same tips found all over the Internet.
-What you will learn in this article will show you how to succeed at in-house marketing.
+This post isn’t your typical “how-to” guide.
+I won’t recycle the same tips found all over the Internet.
+Instead, what you will learn in this article will show you how to succeed at in-house marketing.

 Let’s get started.

 I find many business owners don’t understand the scope and depth of marketing.
 They have little—if any—experience, which leads to a host of other issues, such as: